SSayerTech/tax-compliance-monitor-frontend-template/README.md

 ### What you'll see when you run the app

 The landing page is a taxpayer selector.
-Picking a taxpayer navigates to a detail view that shows three risk score cards — an overall score (large), a VAT score, and an income tax score (compact) — followed by two historical trend charts (risk scores over time and exposure over time).
+Picking a taxpayer navigates to a detail view that shows three risk score cards: an overall score (large), a VAT score, and an income tax score (compact), followed by two historical trend charts (risk scores over time and exposure over time).
 Below the charts there is a **Risk Factors** section that is currently empty: the component has a stub in place of a real implementation.